DanHerman212/los_angeles_crime/README.md

 - `scikit-learn` Machine learning library, including preprocessing, model selection, and evaluation
 - `nltk` Natural Language Processing
 - `xgboost` Gradient Boosted Decision Trees Model
+- `fast_ml` Machine Learning Tools

 ## File Structure
 ![File Structure](images/tree.png)

-The dataset is too big to host on GitHub.
+The data files are too large to host on GitHub.
 You can access the data file directly through this direct download link:  [LA Crime Activity](https://data.lacity.org/api/views/2nrs-mtv8/rows.csv?accessType=DOWNLOAD) total size is 238mb.

+If you're interested in looking at any of the CSV files, please send me an email and I will provide you with a download link.

+dan.herman@me.com

 </font>